diana-hep/oamap/README.rst

 A record is expressed by a dict of field names to field types (or a list of key-value pairs to maintain the order for readability).

-We've already seen several examples of record types, so here's one drawn from the exoplanet dataset:
+You've already seen several examples of record types, so here's one drawn from the exoplanet dataset:

 .. code-block:: python